Top 5 Pricing Models: Pros and Cons for Different Industries

 1. Cost-Plus Pricing

-Cost-plus pricing is a straightforward model where a fixed percentage is added to the production cost to determine the selling price.
-This method is widely used in manufacturing and retail industries.
+Cost-plus pricing is a straightforward strategy where you add a fixed percentage to the production cost to determine the selling price.
+This model is commonly used in the manufacturing and retail sectors.

 - Pros: